Wiktor-99/rtest/README.md

 - Direct timer callbacks firing and simulated time control, resulting in immediate and precise time-dependent implementations testing.
 - Single-threaded, controllable test execution.

+> **LIMITATION**: The `rtest` framework has a significant limitation, in order to test the implementation against ROS 2, access to the source code of those components is required.
+They need to be directly included in the test build process.
+For example: testing interactions with components coming from external dependencies, such as those installed from system repositories, is not possible.
+In such cases, the source code of those packages must be downloaded and included in the workspace source tree.

 ## Documentation

 Complete documentation: [Rtest Documentation](https://rtest.readthedocs.io/en/latest/)